intel/neural-compressor/docs/source/add_new_adaptor.md

 ## Summary
 The document outlines the process of adding support for a new adaptor, in Intel® Neural Compressor with minimal changes.
 It provides instructions and code examples for implementation of a new backend.
-By following the steps outlined in the document, users can extend Intel® Neural Compressor's functionality to accommodate new adaptors and incorporate them into their quantization workflows.
+By following the steps outlined in the document, users can extend Intel® Neural Compressor's functionality to accommodate new adaptor and incorporate it into quantization workflows.